-At the June's VBA meeting, it was mentioned that a draft of the VBA Constitution and By-laws have been developed to consolidate the multiple sections into a single file and modernize the format of the document to make it easier to maintain and use in the future.
-The Presidents/Secretaries and Directors have been asked to review the new reformatted document and then present their comments and/or questions at the September’s meeting.
-VBA members should provide their club representatives with any feedback they wish to be incorporated into this review.
+At the January 2014, the new reformatted VBA Constitution and By-laws was discussed, which has been developed to consolidate the multiple sections into a single file and modernize the format of the document to make it easier to maintain and use in the future.
+The Presidents/Secretaries and Directors will be sent a copy of this new reformatted document shortly and then present their comments, questions and their approval at the March meeting.

 Hunting | Fishing | Boating | Wildlife Watching | Wildlife Information | Enforcement | Habitat | Education | Licenses | Permits | Forms | About